Tito Sotto: Senate of the Philippines (2010–2022)

-Fourth term in Senate (2016–2022): Senate presidency
+President of the Senate (2018–2022)

-Senator Sotto was re-elected in the 2016 elections.
+Sotto was re-elected in the 2016 elections.
 With 17.2 million votes, he finished in third place for the twelve contested senate seats.
 On July 25, 2016, during the opening of the 17th Congress, Sotto was again elected as Majority Leader.
 He was also elected as chairman of the Senate committee on rules and the Senate committee on ethics and privileges.
 Being a member of the NPC, Sotto is part of the "supermajority" coalition led by the PDP–Laban, the political party of President Rodrigo Duterte and Senate President Aquilino Pimentel III.

-Sotto has expressed his support for the revival of the death penalty, but only for "high level drug trafficking".
+Sotto has expressed his support for the revival of the death penalty for "high level drug trafficking".

 On May 3, 2017, during the Commission on Appointments' (CA) hearing on Judy Taguiwalo's appointment as Secretary of Social Welfare and Development, Sotto, a member of the CA, made controversial remarks which seemed to belittle Taguiwalo for being a single parent.

 One of Taguiwalo's daughters demanded a public apology from Sotto over his offensive remarks, asserting that "no woman deserves that kind of treatment".
-The Gabriela Women's Party also demanded for a public apology, claiming that Sotto "went out of bounds" insulting solo parents and insinuating malice at Taguiwalo.
-The Commission on Human Rights condemned the event saying: "It is deplorable that such a comment came from an elected senator and that it elicited laughter from the halls of the Congress.
+The Gabriela Women's Party also demanded a public apology, claiming that Sotto "went out of bounds" insulting solo parents and insinuating malice at Taguiwalo.
+The Commission on Human Rights condemned the remarks, saying: "It is deplorable that such a comment came from an elected senator and that it elicited laughter from the halls of the Congress.
 The incident shows how those charged by law to protect women from discrimination often forget and unwittingly become promoters of discrimination themselves".
 A statement from the Philippine Commission on Women called the incident "a mockery of a woman's circumstance as a solo parent as [the] status has nothing to do with her professional qualifications."
 Representatives Antonio Tinio (ACT Teachers Partylist) and Ariel Casilao (Anakpawis) deprecated the behavior of their colleagues in Congress for tolerating Sotto's remarks.
 Filipino netizens also criticized Sotto, who became a trending topic on Twitter that day.
 Some social media users even reminded him that his daughter, Ciara Sotto, is also a single mother.
 Singer-actress Lea Salonga, who was single-handedly raised by her mother, decried Sotto's remarks.
-Celebrity single mothers Pokwang, LJ Reyes, Geneva Cruz, and Claudine Barretto also denounced Sotto's remarks and expressed support for their fellow single mothers.
+Celebrity single mothers Pokwang, LJ Reyes, Geneva Cruz, and Claudine Barretto also denounced Sotto's remarks and expressed support for single mothers.